Joint Deformations of Manifolds, Coherent Sheaves and Sections: Introduction

 Let $Z$ be a possibly singular hypersurface on a smooth variety $X$.
 It is known, at least to experts in deformation theory, that deformations of the pair $(X,Z)$ are controlled by the hypercohomology of the complex of sheaves

-More precisely, considering the tangent sheaf $\Theta_X$ in degree $0$ and the normal sheaf $\sN_{Z|X}$ in degree $1$, the space of first order deformations is $\H^1(\sD)$, while obstructions are contained in $\H^2(\sD)$.
+More precisely, considering the tangent sheaf $\Theta_X$ in degree $0$ and the normal sheaf $\sN_{Z|X}$ in degree~$1$, the space of first-order deformations is~$\H^1(\sD)$, while obstructions are contained in~$\H^2(\sD)$.
 The kernel of $\gamma$ is the sheaf $\Theta_X(-\log Z)$ of vector fields tangent to $Z$, that controls the locally trivial deformations of the pair $(X,Z)$ \cite{donarendiconti,LMDT}.

-The cokernel of $\gamma$ is precisely the Schlessinger's $T^1$-sheaf $\sT^1_Z$ of the variety $Z$ and this controls, locally, the deformations of $Z$; note that, since $X$ is smooth, the local deformations of $Z$ are the same, up to isomorphism, of the local deformations of the pair $(X,Z)$.
+The cokernel of $\gamma$ is precisely Schlessinger's $T^1$-sheaf $\sT^1_Z$ of the variety $Z$ and this controls, locally, the deformations of $Z$; note that, since $X$ is smooth, the local deformations of $Z$ are the same, up to isomorphism, as the local deformations of the pair $(X,Z)$.